The best Template for Quarterly One-on-One Meetings

 Which brings us to the topic: A template for quarterly 1-to-1 meetings between managers and employees.

-Incidentally, it can play a major role whether they take place exactly quarterly or have a different frequency – we will come to this in a moment.
+By the way, it can play a major role whether they take place exactly quarterly or have a different frequency - we’ll get to that in a moment.

 Whether in a digital or virtual one-on-one meeting, 1-to-1 meetings offer space for feedback and thus for personal development, which is essential in today’s working world.